Celiac Disease Vocabulary List

 Endoscopy: A test that uses a little camera to look at your insides.
 Doctors use this to see if your intestine is healthy, which helps them figure out if you have celiac disease.

-Gastroenterologist: A doctor who specializes in digestive health.
+Gastroenterologist: A doctor who works with the parts of the body that help break down food, including the stomach, intestines, liver and more.
 They can help diagnose and treat celiac disease.

 Genetic: Something that runs in your family (based on your genes).
-Celiac disease has a genetic basis, which means if your parents have it, you also might have it.
+Celiac disease has a genetic basis, which means if your parents or grandparents have it, you might have it too.

-GI: Short for gastrointestinal – that means anything that has to do with your stomach and intestine.
+GI: Short for gastrointestinal, which means anything that has to do with your stomach and intestine.

 Gluten: A tiny protein found in wheat, barley and rye.
 It’s what makes people with celiac disease sick.